Setting up an AWS instance

 For security purposes, the SSH (Secure Shell) protocol uses encryption to secure the connection between a client and a server.
 All user authentication, commands, output, and file transfers are encrypted to protect against attacks in the network.
 With SSH protocol (secure Shell) public key authentication improves security as it frees users from remembering complicated passwords.

-Click on this first hyperlink, in the image above, "i-038c58bfbe9612c57".
+- Click on this first hyperlink, which is the instance ID.
 Your hyperlink may be different.

-If you happen to close the webpage on accident, click on this link
+If you happen to close the webpage on accident, click on this link.